POSTED BY May 29, 2017 COMMENTS (94)ON

 You might be thinking that my secret is nothing but making your savings “automatic”.
 But no, it’s not the case.
-Making your investments “automatic” is just the first step, but there is something else which will take your savings to next level.
+Making your investments “automatic” is just the first step, but there is something else that will take your savings to the next level.

 Let’s get into it!

 Only a “partial” amount is invested in the leftover savings at the end of the month is invested, not FULL.

 Let’s dig deeper into this …

 Take a sheet of paper (or open an excel sheet).
 Write down the total income you get in a month on the left-hand side, and on the right side, mention all kinds of expenses you have.
 Put Rent, Groceries, Maid expenses, Travelling, Eating out, movies and whatnot.

 Now add up all the expenses and find the total expenses and deduct it from the total income you get each month.
 You will get your Monthly Surplus!.
 This is the amount you are left over each month and you should ideally invest this whole amount.

 Below is a template which you can use for the calculation

 What is your monthly surplus?

 Will you start a Recurring deposit for that amount or start an SIP?